 Colin Grant is the author of several books, including Negro with a Hat: The Rise and Fall of Marcus Garvey and His Dream of Mother Africa.
-His latest book, Homecoming: Voices of the Windrush Generation, is published in October.
-(October 2019)
+His latest book, Homecoming: Voices of the Windrush Generation, was published last year.
+(April 2020)